kartojal/dcct-gui/README.md

 NOT FINISHED NOT FINISHED NOT FINISHED NOT FINISHED NOT FINISHED

 # Easy How-To
-  1. Download the binary here.
+  1. Download the binary from here.
   2. Tomorrow will complete it ....
+  3.

 # Features
   - Simple front end
   - Bash binary script (you don't need to run a console for execute it)